Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-In 2021 Census data, 15.7% of residents worked from home, possibly due to COVID-19 conditions.
-Daily service frequency averages 50 trips across all routes, translating to about 13 weekly trips per stop.
+Service frequency averages 50 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport